krejzz/info/README.md

 Im fullstack developer,

-if someones wants to contanct me add me in instagram
+if someones want to contanct me add me in instagram

 IG: krejzltc